 Foliage of stromanthe houseplants is a reddish maroon and pink on the backside of the leaves, peeking through the green and white variegated tops.
-With the right stromanthe plant care, the ‘Triostar’ can reach 2 to 3 feet in height and 1 to 2 feet across.
+With the right stromanthe plant care, the ‘Triostar’ can reach 2 to 3 feet (up to 1 m.) in height and 1 to 2 feet (31-61 cm.) across.

 Growing Stromanthe Sanguine